Driving in Mexico: All you Need to Know

 General tips on renting a car in Mexico

-You just need to make sure you use a trustworthy rental car company and purchase full Mexico car insurance.
+You just need to use a trustworthy rental car company and purchase full Mexico car insurance.
 But also read the fine print of the rental company contract and read what is your coverage in case of car accident or other issues that may occur.

 If you want to learn more about the most common car rental scams in Mexico, click on the link to read my thorough post.